ddl-wasanthag/domino-react-app/README.md

 - You need to have Domino git credentials set up to create a git based project from https://github.com/ddl-wasanthag/domino-react-app
 - If you are running the CICD automation outside of a Domino, you will need to set the environment variable DOMINO_USER_API_KEY
+- Domino Service accounts are recommended for automated deployment. https://docs.dominodatalab.com/en/latest/admin_guide/6921e5/manage-domino-service-accounts/#_assign_roles_to_a_dsa
+- DOMINO_USER_API_KEY can be the service account token, in case the use of service accounts
 - Create a Domino compute environment with NPM.
 The following is an example config to add to your Domino compute environments Dockerfile instructions

 ```